safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 });
 ```

-Now we need to encode it and create a transaction
+Now we need to encode it and create a transaction:

 ```typescript
 const messageHash = hashSafeMessage(MESSAGE);